 Monthly taxable wages by economic activity consists of total sums of taxable wages that employees earn from their employment on a monthly basis.
 Also included in the published data is the number of employers that pay wages and employees that receive wages.
 Own-account workers, who receive payments through their own social identity number and pay themselves calculated remuneration, are excluded from the data.
 Employers are classified by economic activity based on the primary economic activity of the enterprise in Statistics Iceland’s Business Registry.

-The statistical results are preliminary and span the term from January 2008 to July 2020.
+The statistical results are preliminary and span the term from January 2008.
 Users should note that some enterprises may have yet to transfer their specification of wages to The Icelandic Revenue and Customs for the latest published month.

 Statistics Iceland publishes annually information about taxable wages in the Icelandic labour market in the publication of Structural business (business sector/exchange economy) and in Production approach of National accounts on Compensation of employees by kind of activity (entire economy).
 However, timely indications on wages paid by enterprises, institutions and municipalities haven’t been published until now, with the new publication of Taxable wages (total sums).